-Her work has appeared around the world including NationalGeographic.com, Time, GEO, ABC News, Marketplace Public Radio, the Seattle Times, Newhouse News, Alaska magazine, New York Times, Alaska Fishermen's Journal, the Anchorage Daily News Sunday magazine, as well as the Seattle Post-Intelligencer where she was a staff photographer for six years, following four years on staff at The Indianapolis Star.
-Independent work is available through Zuma Press and archive.karenducey.com.
-Most recently she was a staff photographer at the Puget Sound Business Journal.
+Her work has appeared around the world including NationalGeographic.com, Time, GEO, ABC News, Getty Images, Reuters, the Washington Post, Marketplace Public Radio, the Seattle Times, Newhouse News, Alaska magazine, New York Times, Alaska Fishermen's Journal, the Anchorage Daily News Sunday magazine.
+For almost a decade she also worked on staff at major news publications including the Seattle Post-Intelligencer, Puget Sound Business Journal and The Indianapolis Star.

 Her photography and multimedia work has been honored by the American Society of Newspaper Editors (ASNE) community service photojournalism award , DART Coverage of Trauma, Casey Medals for Meritorious Journalism on Children & Families, Best of the West, Newspaper Press Photographer’s Association-Best of Photojournalism, Society of Press Journalists, Society for News Design, and nominated for a Pulitzer Prize.

 In 2011 she received a fellowship from the Knight Digital Media Center, News Entrepreneur Bootcamp at the University of Southern California.
 While in attendance, she honed plans for AnimalsNorthwest.com, an online publication dedicated to reporting animal news and issues in the Pacific Northwest.